-- Agricultural land conversion

-- Air pollutant emissions from construction

-- Air pollutant emissions from operation

-- Contribution to greenhouse gas emissions/global warming

-- On-site noise levels that exceed City standards

-- Off-site noise levels that exceed City standards
+- Agricultural land conversion - Air pollutant emissions from construction - Air pollutant emissions from operation - Contribution to greenhouse gas emissions/global warming - On-site noise levels that exceed City standards - Off-site noise levels that exceed City standards

 - Traffic impacts to Roseville, Placer County, Sacramento County, Sutter County and State facilities

 - Increased demand for water

 - Increased demand for recycled water distribution system

 - Increased generation of solid waste

 - Change in visual character

 The analyses below rely on the EIR analysis with minor supplements or technical updates where appropriate.
-Most of the project impacts remain identical to the impacts of the SVSP EIR, because the proposed project changes the balance of land uses, but requires the same grading and development as the existing approved land uses.
+Most of the project impacts remain identical to the impacts of the SVSP EIR, because the proposed project is consistent with the land uses anticipated for the site and does not change the development footprint or anticipated grading for the site.
 Impacts to physical resources (such as agricultural land, biological resources, etc.) are based on the grading and development of an area, not on the land use designation of the property.
 For other types of impacts which are affected by land use type, the project uses reduce or maintain the same level of potential impacts.